 Limited to second-year students in Ed.M. program in Psychological Counseling.
 Required: Written application by the last Wednesday in September for spring and summer and by the first Wednesday in February for fall and permission of the instructor.
-Prerequisites: CCPJ 4064, CCPJ 5025, CCPJ 5062, CCPJ 5371 and either HUDK 4022, 4023, 4024, or HUDK 5029 (or approved substitutes).
 Supervised experience in various types of social agencies, rehabilitation agencies, career counseling centers, business establishments, educational institutions, and facilities serving the elderly.
 Normally a minimum of two semesters is required at 2 points per term.
 Additional points of credit may be added only with the approval of the instructor.